Janison: POTUS' bike stance loud but vague

 Another American motorcycle maker, Iowa-based Polaris, shuttered one factory three months into Trump's term.
 That company said on the heels of Harley's move that it too would consider shifting some production overseas, from a second site, due to tariffs.
 Polaris has announced nothing definitive, according to USA Today.

-Trump doesn't say just when he believes the U.S. will "have a level playing field or better."
+Trump doesn't say just when he believes the United States will "have a level playing field, or better."

 The impact of past boycott talk from Trump has been hazy at best.